devtron-labs/devtron/docs/user-guide/global-configurations/authorization/user-access.md

 ### Chart Group Permissions

 In `Chart group permission` option, you can manage the access of users for Chart Groups in your project.

+**Note**: The `Chart group permission` option will be available only if you install [CI/CD integration](https://docs.devtron.ai/usage/integrations/build-and-deploy-ci-cd).

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/user-access/user-permission/specific-permission-chart-group.jpg)